mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial4/README.md

 Key Terms
 * **API Key** <br>
 To use any of Mapbox’s tools, APIs, or SDKs, you’ll need a Mapbox access token.
 Mapbox uses access tokens to associate requests to API resources with your account.
 There are two types of access tokens:<br>
+**Public access tokens**: <br>
-**Public access tokens** — use a public access token in websites or applications where they can be easily rotated, like scripts on a web page.<br>
+use a public access token in websites or applications where they can be easily rotated, like scripts on a web page.<br>
+**Secret access tokens**: <br>
-**Secret access tokens** — only use a secret access token in places where it’s difficult to rotate, like mobile apps which require an approval process.
+only use a secret access token in places where it’s difficult to rotate, like mobile apps which require an approval process.
 You should also use secret tokens when you need to set specific token parameters, like when using the Uploads API.
 <br>

-For the purpose of this tutorial, you will have have a `Public API Key`
+<p>For the purpose of this tutorial, you will have have a `Public API Key`</p>
 ```
 c4sr API Key: https://api.mapbox.com/v4/mapbox.emerald/page.html?access_token=pk.eyJ1IjoiYzRzciIsImEiOiJjaWdhN2ptaHkwZmxidWxrcnBscjM5N2trIn0.Rcac0rnnmYf2eXZOL0tT5A
 ```